-If your child is going to be absent, parents must inform school as soon as possible and, at the latest, by 9 am on each day of absence via the School Synergy app, emailing your child's form tutor or by calling school on 01253 810504.
+If your child is going to be absent, parents must inform school as soon as possible and, at the latest, by 9am on each day of absence via the School Synergy app, or by calling school on 01253 810504.

 Parents must also ensure that school has up-to-date contact information for themselves and emergency contacts.